jlu5/SupyPlugins/README.md

 - Provides a simple command to check whether a website is up or down (using [isup.me](http://isup.me)).

 ##### LastFM
 - LastFM plugin, forked from [krf/supybot-lastfm](https://github.com/krf/supybot-lastfm).
-Also available as a [separate repository](https://github.com/GLolol/supybot-lastfm).

 ##### [NoTrigger](NoTrigger/README.md)
 - Anti-abuse script; prevents the bot from triggering other bots by modifying its output slightly.
 For more information, see [NoTrigger/README.md](NoTrigger/README.md).